MathieuCGit/ChordGrid_for_Obsidian/README.md

 ---

-Oh, nice!
-But now I'd like to use this rhythm pattern on the next measures, ok, so I imagine I can copy/paste the rhythm pattern...or ??
+Nice!
+Now I'd like to apply this rhythm pattern to the following measures.
+I could copy/paste the rhythm pattern... or?

 ````markdown
 ```chordgrid